Instructor: Dr. Thomas R. Holtz, Jr.

 Websites:

-The University of Maryland is one of a small number of universities with a student-administered Honors Code and an Honors Pledge, available on the web at http://www.jpo.umd.edu/aca/honorpledge.html.
+The University of Maryland is one of a small number of universities with a student-administered Honors Code and an Honors Pledge, available on the web at http://shc.umd.edu/SHC/HonorPledgeInformation.aspx.
 The code prohibits students from cheating on exams, plagiarizing papers, submitting the same paper for credit in two courses without authorization, buying papers, submitting fraudulent documents, and forging signatures.
 The University Senate encourages instructors to ask students to write the following signed statement on each examination or assignment: "I pledge on my honor that I have not given or received any unauthorized assistance on this examination (or assignment)."

 Academic Accommodations: If you have a documented disability, you should contact Disability Support Services 0126 Shoemaker Hall.
 Each semester students with documented disabilities should apply to DSS for accommodation request forms which you can provide to your professors as proof of your eligibility for accommodations.
-The rules for eligibility and the types of accommodations a student may request can be reviewed on the DSS web site at http://www.counseling.umd.edu/DSS/receiving_serv.html.
+The rules for eligibility and the types of accommodations a student may request can be reviewed on the DSS web site at http://counseling.umd.edu/DSS/registration.php.

 Religious Observances: The University System of Maryland policy provides that students should not be penalized because of observances of their religious beliefs, students shall be given an opportunity, whenever feasible, to make up within a reasonable time any academic assignment that is missed due to individual participation in religious observances.
 It is the responsibility of the student to inform the instructor of any intended absences for religious observances in advance.
-Notice should be provided as soon as possible but no later than the end of the schedule adjustment period (February 5).
+Notice should be provided as soon as possible but no later than the end of the schedule adjustment period (February 6).
 Faculty should further remind students that prior notification is especially important in connection with final exams, since failure to reschedule a final exam before the conclusion of the final examination period may result in loss of credits during the semester.
 The problem is especially likely to arise when final exams are scheduled on Saturdays.

 Attendance: Regular attendance and participation in this class and lab is the best way to grasp the concepts and principles being discussed.
 However, in the event that a class must be missed due to an illness, the policy in this class is as follows:

 In cases of inclement weather or other unexpected emergencies, the University may close.
 Please consult the University main webpage or call 301-405-7669 (SNOW) to confirm such cancellations.
 Dr. Holtz will contact students via ELMS in order to inform them concerning delays of due dates for projects to be handed in or for exams: typically these will be shifted until the next available class date.
+Almost certainly lectures cancelled due to University closure will be posted on ELMS using Panopto.

 Keep up with the required readings!
-Although the format of the lectures and the chapters do not always match, the readings are important as well.
+Although the format of the lectures and the readings do not always match, the readings are important as well.
 Some of the material to be tested is covered in more detail in the readings than in class.

 Readings should be done prior to the classtime they are listed.

-Course Evaluations: CourseEvalUM will be open for students to complete their evaluations for Spring 2013 courses between Tuesday, April 23, and Friday, May 10.
-Students can go directly to the website to complete their evaluations, beginning April 23.
-You will be alerted about these dates and provided more information closer to that time, and students will be alerted via their official University e-mail account.
+Course Evaluations: CourseEvalUM will be open for students to complete their evaluations for Spring 2014 courses between Tuesday, April 29, and Wednesday, May 14.
+Students can go directly to the website to complete their evaluations, beginning April 29.
+You will be alerted about these dates and provided more information closer to that time, and students will be alerted via their official University e-mail account.Students who complete evaluations for all of their courses in the previous semester (excluding summer), can access the posted results via Testudo's CourseEvalUM Reporting link for any course on campus that has at least a 70% response rate.
+You can find more information at the IRPA course evaluation website.

 The expectation is that all students will complete these.
 This is YOUR chance to anonymously evaluate this class: please use this opportunity!